MDAnalysis/MDAnalysis.github.io/pages/events.md

 ## User Group Meetings (UGMs)

 UGMs are meetings where users meet developers, share best practices, present new features, and discuss improvements.
+If you are interested in sponsoring or potentially hosting a UGM (or similar MDAnalysis event), please [let us know](mailto: ugm@mdanalysis.org).

 ### Past UGMs
 - [UGM 2024][]